 Pipeline-level optimization

-Selecting only the relevant integration tests helps enhance CI/CD QA by:
+Selecting only the relevant tests through AI integration testing tools helps enhance CI/CD QA efficiency.

 Effect: Runtime drops, but test coverage doesn’t.